linode/docs/docs/guides/databases/mongodb/how-to-automatically-backup-mongodb-databases-using-bash-scripting/index.md

 ---
-slug: how-to-automatically-backup-mongodb-databases-using-bash-scripting
+slug: a-shell-script-to-automatically-backup-mongodb-databases
 author:
   name: Linode Community
   email: docs@linode.com
-description: 'In this guide, users will learn how to create a Bash script that creates a backup of all current MongoDB databases.
-The MongoDB backup will be in a .tar file format, and will be configured to be uploaded to a Linode object storage bucket.
-Then, users will learn how to configure a Cron job that automatically runs the backup script daily.'
+description: 'In this guide, you learn how to create a Bash script that creates a backup of all current MongoDB databases.
+The MongoDB backup is in a .tar file format and is configured to be uploaded to a Linode object storage bucket.
+You also learn how to configure a Cron job that automatically runs the backup script daily.'
-og_description: 'In this guide, users will learn how to create a Bash script that creates a backup of all current MongoDB databases.
-The MongoDB backup will be in a .tar file format, and will be configured to be uploaded to a Linode object storage bucket.
-Then, users will learn how to configure a Cron job that automatically runs the backup script daily.'
 keywords: ['bash','backup','mongodb','object storage','cron','linux']
+tags: ['database']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2022-04-04
 modified_by:
   name: Linode
-title: "How to Automatically Backup Mongodb Databases Using Bash Scripting"
+title: "A Shell Script to Automatically Backup MongoDB Databases"
 h1_title: "How to Automatically Backup Mongodb Databases Using Bash Scripting"
 enable_h1: true
 contributor: